linnykoleh/Spring/Notes.md

 ![alt text](images/core_spring_in_detail/Screenshot_2.png "Screenshot_2")

+- Proxy classes are created in the init phase by dedicated BeanPostProcessors
 - Two types of proxies
 - `JDK dynamic proxies` - creates a proxy object that implements all the interfaces implemented by the object to beproxied.
 	- Can only proxy by interface